internetofwater/internetofwater.github.io/index.md

 ## Internet of Water Github

-This is the GitHub page for the Internet of Water project at the Nicholas Institute for Environmental Policy Solutions at Duke University.
+This is the GitHub page for the [Internet of Water](https://internetofwater.org) project at the Nicholas Institute for Environmental Policy Solutions at [Duke University](https://www.duke.edu).
 We make a variety of tools to facilitate the opening of water data in United States to lower data-related barriers to sound water policy-making.
-Tools being developed in this space include:
+Tools we are developing on GitHub include:

 1. Glossary: An ontology of water science, data, and policy-related concepts.
 2. Water Budgeting Framework: An ontology of water budgeting components, estimation methods and models, model parameters, and data sources required to build water budgets.